 |Online banking||Log into your account and send a secure message|

 |Chat or social media||Connect on Facebook or Twitter, or through the chat service offered online and in mobile banking|

 Sending an international transfer with Navy Federal is a familiar and secure way to make your payment.
 You’ll also be able to get face to face service in a branch if you want to.
 However, it’s worth being aware of the delivery times which can be up to 7 business days.
 The fees are on the high side too, at 25 USD plus an exchange rate markup.

-If you’d prefer to send a transfer online, using a specialist service may be cheaper and more convenient as you’ll be able to set up the entire transfer on your laptop or mobile device.
+If you’d prefer to send a transfer online, using a specialist service like Wise or WorldRemit may be cheaper and more convenient as you’ll be able to set up the entire transfer on your laptop or mobile device.

 Choosing the right provider for your international transfer comes down to your personal preferences and the specifics of the payment you need to make.
 Compare a few options before you get started to make sure you get the best available deal for your specific needs

 FAQs on International Wire Transfers with Navy Federal